ElektraInitiative/libelektra/doc/help/kdb-gen.md

 ## DESCRIPTION

-This command invokes Elektra code-generator.
+This command invokes Elektra's code-generator.

 It supports different templates.
 All templates require a `parentKey` parameter, because this determines the input for the code-generator, as well as an `outputName` parameter to specify the output file(s).